Picanha Meat, cooked on a skewer for a Brazilian Bbq

 Frequently Asked Questions About Picanha

 What does picanha mean in Portuguese?
-The word picanha comes from the tool Brazilian cowboys used to guide cattle, a long rod with an iron tip that would make contact with the rump of the animal.
+The word picanha comes from the tool Brazilian cowboys used to guide cattle: a long rod with an iron tip that would make contact with the animal's rump.
 The cut takes its name from that tool.

 Why do Brazilians call picanha the queen of meats?
-The phrase a rainha das carnes reflects picanha's place at the center of Brazilian churrasco culture.
-It is the most celebrated cut at any churrascaria and the one that defines the entire tradition of Brazilian barbecue.
+The phrase "a rainha das carnes" reflects picanha's central place in Brazilian churrasco culture.
+It's the most celebrated cut at any churrascaria and the one that defines the entire tradition of Brazilian barbecue.

 Is picanha the same as sirloin cap?
 Yes.
 Picanha is the sirloin cap or rump cap in American butchery terminology.
 The difference is that Brazilian butchers leave the fat cap fully intact, while American supermarkets typically trim it before sale.
 The fat cap is what makes the cut distinctive.

 What makes picanha taste different from regular steak?
 The fat cap and the cooking method.
-When picanha fires over live hardwood coals with the fat cap intact, the fat renders into the meat while simultaneously dripping onto the coals and rising back as flavored smoke.
+When picanha is fired over live hardwood coals with the fat cap intact, the fat renders into the meat while dripping onto the coals and rising back as flavored smoke.
 This continuous cycle produces a depth of flavor that gas cooking cannot replicate.

 Share: